x-pt/template/template/ts/{{cookiecutter.project_slug}}/README.md

 ## Overview

-`{{cookiecutter.project_slug}}` is a Python project designed to [brief description of the project's main purpose or functionality].
+`{{cookiecutter.project_slug}}` is a TypeScript project designed to [brief description of the project's main purpose or functionality].
 This project aims to [explain the primary goals or problems it solves].

 ## Features